-Enter the tag name(s) you wish to search for, or choose from the dropdown list in the Search Area within the Media Library, and click on 'Search'.
+Click on the advanced icon right next to the text input field, enter the tag name(s), and click the"Search" button.
 All images associated with the tag will be shown in the search results.
 You can also use the search API.

-You can update the image tags from the image detail popup in the media library or using the file update API as well.
+You can update the image tags from the media library or using the file update API as well.

 To update a tag to an image in the media library, right-click on the file to open the menu.
 Click on the "Tags" menu item.
 This will open a popup, enter the tags you want, and press the "Save" button.